 from hearing myself – from hearing God too.

+She says, “I’ve been working all my life to make something of myself.”
 I say,“Yes.
 I go because if I stop, I might be left with – me.
 And having to deal straight up with all that, well, sometimes that is even more terrifying than all the work I use to cover me.”

 Maybe all my hard work,

 speaks over the power of Jesus on the cross